Each domain a page

 Example of setting up the plugin:

-Suppose you have a WordPress website ‘my-website.com’ on ip address 123.45.67.89, and you want a landing page for ‘www.example.com’
+Suppose you have a WordPress website ‘my-website.com’ on ip address 123.45.67.89, and you want a landing page for www.wp-developer.eu.

-2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar
+2. In your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar.

 If your WordPress sits in the root of your main domain, you are done.
-Visit your ‘www.example.com’ domain to see it work.
+Visit your www.wp-developer.eu domain to see it work.

 WordPress is installed in a subfolder